young80571/Characterizing-Changes-in-Fine-Tuning-of-Convolutional-Neural-Networks-for-EEG-Decoding/README.md

     BCI_Competition_2a_model_training.py

-    Run all cells

 ### 3.kernel-weight gets and save kernel-weight as numpy array

-    After train all modeltype and training scheme or you already have training scheme of all model you can execution this step
+    Run kernel-weight get and save.py

 ### 4.testing acc save
+    Run testing acc save.py
 ### 5.kernel-weight analysis metrics
+    if you already have the numpy array of kernel-weight of saved model you can skip the step 2,3,4 and just execution this step